nmharmon8/StockMarketGAN/README.md

 The stocks can be changed by editing utils/companylist.csv.

-To train a model go to the train_models directory.
-And run the training script.
+To train a model go to the train_models directory and run the training script.

 ```bash
 cd ../train_models